 How to work out your earnings

 Use the gross pay and take off any tax, national insurance and half of any pension contributions.
 Using the weekly figure take off £20 if you are single/ a couple without children, or take off £25 if you are a lone parent/a couple with children or you are disabled, a carer or an auxiliary fire-fighter.
 If you are in receipt of Universal Credit and working we use the earned income figure calculated in your Universal Credit award.

 Child Care Costs

-Do not include Child Benefit, Maintenance payments, Carer’s Allowance, Personal Independence Payment or Disability Living Allowance or Industrial Injuries Benefit or Industrial Death Benefit.
+Do not include Child Benefit, Maintenance payments, Carer’s Allowance, Personal Independence Payments, Disability Living Allowance or Industrial Injuries Benefit or Industrial Death Benefit.

 Universal Credit (UC)